apache/lucene-site/content/pages/core/corenews.md

 save_as: core/corenews.html
 template: lucene/core/news

-You may also read these news as an [RSS/ATOM feed](/feeds/core/news.atom.xml).
+You may also read these news as an [ATOM feed](/feeds/core/news.atom.xml).